Teradata/stacki-wiki/Storage-Configuration.md

 |  | <sub>5</sub> | <sub>0</sub> | <sub>3</sub> | <sub>ssdoverprovisioningoptimization=on forced</sub> |
 |  | <sub>6</sub> | <sub>0</sub> | <sub>3</sub> | <sub>ssdoverprovisioningoptimization=on forced</sub> |

+> **Note**:  Example spreadsheets for controller configuraion are also available on your frontend in `/opt/stack/share/examples/controller/`.

 The _Name_ column can contain a specific host name (e.g., _backend-hp-0-2_), an appliance type (e.g., _backend_) or it can be set to _global_.